Reaching Indigenous Communities Through Online Learning

 The researchers found that students required cultural as well as educational support.
-For example, many Aboriginals attending school on-site did not feel comfortable occupying the dormitories until the building had been smoked.
+For example, many Aboriginal students attending school on-site did not feel comfortable occupying the dormitories until the building had been smoked.
 As one student explained:

-“Aboriginal people are very superstitious especially with the houses on campus.
-Those houses I know they have been smoked before; Aboriginal students they get really nervous sleeping in them houses.
-I know for a fact because I know it myself, I have experienced this, like a spiritual thing happened to me, like I know a lot of people don’t believe in these things, but I believe in it and it happened to me and to my knowledge other students too.
-I had to drag my mattress and sleep in the lounge area with others, because when you sleep altogether with family, in one you then feel safe and comfortable.
+“Aboriginal people are very superstitious, especially with the houses on campus… Aboriginal students, they get really nervous sleeping in them houses.
+I know a lot of people don’t believe in these things, but I believe in it and it happened to me and to my knowledge other students too.
+I had to drag my mattress [out of my room] and sleep in the lounge area with others, because when you sleep all together with family… then you feel safe and comfortable.
 And for me I think that staff really need to get the right people to smoke the place out.
 Someone who knows and who is very much right into that belief system.”

 Although this isn’t a concern in online learning spaces, the fact remains that Aboriginals need cultural support in ways that can only be anticipated by communicating with them directly to discern their needs.
 To this end, the researchers recommend keeping the following themes in mind:

 - Trauma-informed practice, anti-racist teaching.